xanxys/sublime-thrift/README.md

 Syntax highlighting for Apache Thrift

 ## Contribution
+**Since I'm a proud atom user now, I'm no longer maintaining this project.
+Feel free to fork.**

 * Make sure to generate Thrift.tmLanguage from Thrift.YAML-tmLanguage before sending a pull request.

 ## Debug Hints